shelajev/docs-reviewer-gemini/README.md

 ## Running the application

+0. google oauth app should have callback url: `http://localhost:3000/login`
 1. Create a `.env` file in the project root with the necessary environment variables.
 It should contain the following keys:
     ```dotenv
     GOOGLE_CLIENT_ID=<your_google_client_id>